Jump to Recipe

 Chocolate Cake Frosting

-This is my go-to chocolate frosting.
+This is my go-to chocolate cake frosting.
 It holds up for professional and home use and is such an easy chocolate frosting recipe.
 I love it with chocolate cake!
 I hope you'll love it as much as I do.

 Chocolate Cake Frosting Ingredients